 - 1. Have a high school diploma or GED. - 2.
-Make application to Alvin Community College and fulfill the admission requirements. - 3.
-Not currently on suspension or academic probation. - 4.
-A background check will be conducted by the state of Texas Pharmacy Board in when applying for technician in training status.
-You must not have any felonies in the last 5 years or drug convictions. - 5.
-Physical Exam and immunization required for clinical rotation in the last semester. - 6.
-CPR certification required for clinical rotation in the last semester.
+Apply to Alvin Community College and fulfill the admission requirements. - 3.
+Not currently on suspension or academic probation at any college. - 4.
+Interview with the Department Chair of the program. - 5.
+All students are required to make a C or greater for all pharmacy technician courses. - 6.
+A background check will be conducted by the State of Texas Pharmacy Board when applying for "technician in training" status.
+You must not have any felonies (in the last 5 years) or drug convictions. - 7.
+A drug test is required for clinical rotation. - 8.
+Current immunizations required for clinical rotation. - 9.
+CPR certification required for clinical rotation.